jjclark1982/bitburner-scripts/hive/README.md

 ```
 When the task runs, this object will be updated with `actualStartTime` and `actualEndTime`.
 Other fields (such as expected results) will be preserved, so a user can measure

-> TODO: use consistent terminology for "job" vs "task": a job is an object consisting of the task name plus any metadata.

 ---

 ### Installation